badumbatish/brt.nvim/README.md

 You can also change

 - The keymap used to invoke brt.nvim.
-- The keymap used as placeholder for different file types.

 The full fledged default is here (or you can check the most up to date at lua/brt/config.lua):
 ```lua